 Biopsy of the affected skin can confirm the diagnosis.

-Corticosteroids are sometimes needed to relieve joint aches and digestive upset, but, occasionally, other drugs that suppress the immune system are also needed.
+For adults, corticosteroids are sometimes needed to relieve joint aches and digestive upset, but, occasionally, other drugs that suppress the immune system are also needed.

-Doctors suspect the disorder when the characteristic rash occurs in children.
-If the diagnosis is not clear, a sample from the affected skin is taken and examined under a microscope (biopsy) to look for abnormalities in the blood vessels that can confirm the diagnosis.
 Urine tests are done to check for blood and excess protein, which indicate that the kidneys are affected.
 Blood tests are usually done to measure kidney function.
 Doctors ask people whether they have recently been ill, because immunoglobulin A–associated vasculitis may develop after a streptococcal infection.